Tech Trends

 In VR, we normally start by “putting on” an avatar, similar to how we put on clothes in the morning.
 Research has shown that these appearances aren’t just cosmetic—they subtly shape our attitudes, behaviors, and decision-making.

 But it’s not just about appearance.
-When your virtual limbs mirror your real movements and feel like part of your body, this creates a sense of “body ownership.”
+When virtual limbs mirror real movement, it can trigger a sense of “body ownership.”
 Research shows this sensation isn’t just visual but affects memory and self-perception (even without haptic feedback).
+This effect helps users feel that their virtual body is truly part of themselves.

 Over time, these subtle influences accumulate, impacting social behavior, emotional regulation, and even bias formation.
-Researchers warn that even if a VR experiment isn’t specifically studying avatars, default character designs and movement systems may still unconsciously influence outcomes.
+Researchers caution that even default avatars or movement systems can unconsciously affect outcomes in VR experiments, whether studied directly or not.

 Avatar choices aren’t just stylistic choices, but actually gradually shape how we see ourselves and interact with others.